 Two centuries ago, people decided that to survive the devastation of the surface world, humanity was to be evacuated underground to the city of Ember.
 A locked box of instructions was placed in the hands of the mayor of Ember, which would automatically open in 200 years time.
 However, as the box passed through the hands of successive mayors of Ember, it was forgotten and opened unnoticed.
 In the present, Ember is being plagued by severe shortages and increasingly disrupted by power cuts as the generators are on the verge of collapsing for good.
 It is Assignment Day where new school graduates choose at random from a hat the jobs that they will do for the rest of their lives.
 Lina Mayfleet is dismayed when her choice turns out to be a pipe worker, however classmate Doon Harrow offers to swap with his choice of messenger.
 Lina is the descendant of one of the mayors.
 In the junk in her grandmother’s house, Lina finds the now-opened box and pieces together the tattered page of instructions that was inside.
 She and Doon realise that these lead to the hiding place of the exit to the outside world.
 Despite it being forbidden to search for the exit, they set out on a quest to find the way to the outside world.

 Walden Media was a company set up to make family entertainment.
 The company had a huge success with their fourth film The Chronicles of Narnia: The Lion, The Witch and the Wardrobe (2005).
-They have since been at the popular forefront of mainstream entertainment with efforts like Charlotte’s Web (2006), Bridge to Terabithia (2007), Mr Magorium’s Wonder Emporium (2007), The Seeker: The Dark is Rising (2007), The Water Horse (2007), Journey to the Center of the Earth 3D (2008), Nim’s Island (2008), Tooth Fairy (2010), The Giver (2014), A Dog’s Purpose (2017) and The Star (2017).
+They have since been at the popular forefront of mainstream entertainment with efforts like Charlotte’s Web (2006), Bridge to Terabithia (2007), Mr Magorium’s Wonder Emporium (2007), The Seeker: The Dark is Rising (2007), The Water Horse (2007), Journey to the Center of the Earth 3D (2008), Nim’s Island (2008), Tooth Fairy (2010), The Giver (2014), A Dog’s Purpose (2017), The Star (2017) and Dora and the Lost City of Gold (2019).
 The majority of these disappear into an earnestness blandness, not to mention often show an underlying evangelical Christian agenda.
 City of Ember was the least financially successful of Walden Media’s films and was considered a box-office disaster, earning only $3.5 million on its opening weekend (despite a $55 million budget).

 The film is adapted from The City of Ember (2003), the first in a series of young adult books by US author Jeanne DuPrau.
 DuPrau followed this with two book sequels that follow the people of Ember as they try to adjust to life on the surface, as well as a prequel concerning the events that led up to the establishment of Ember.